amosproj/amos2021ws07-nft-development/frontend/README.md

 After installing all requirements (see development section), you can run
 ```
-npm cypress open-ct
+npx cypress open-ct
 ```
 to run the Cypress Component Test Runner which will run all tests in the `src/tests` directory.
 It might take some time until the test runner is initialized.
 After changes were made, the tests should be re-run instantly.

-See https://docs.cypress.io/api/commands for learning how to write Cypress tests.
+See https://docs.cypress.io/api/commands/get for learning how to write Cypress tests.